Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Key Takeaways

-- Enterprise adoption: Ext JS is widely used by large organizations for data-intensive applications requiring proven stability and comprehensive components.
+• Enterprise adoption: Ext JS is widely used by large organisations for data-intensive applications requiring proven stability and comprehensive components.

-- Performance characteristics: Native virtualization in Ext JS handles very large datasets smoothly, while React, Vue, and Angular applications typically integrate specialized libraries for the same capability.
+• Performance characteristics: Native virtualisation in Ext JS handles very large datasets smoothly, while React, Vue, and Angular applications typically integrate specialised libraries for the same capability.

 What Makes a Front-End Framework Enterprise-Ready?